uncw-library/d8-staff/README.md

 ### 2) Get the production drupal-sync ( *production's config changes often & we've gotta keep pulling it into the repo/image* )

-- in Drupal web interface > Configuration > Configuration synchronization > Export
+- in production Drupal web interface > Configuration > Configuration synchronization > Export
 - on your local computer, delete all the .yml files in ./d8-staff/drupal8docker/sync/
-- unzip the downloaded file into that folder.
+- unzip the downloaded configsync file into that folder.

 ### 3) Get the production database